 How Can a Child Injury Lawyer Help Me?

 Pursuing fair compensation for your child’s injuries can be difficult.
 The liable party or their insurance company might insist that your child was responsible for their own injuries or refuse to pay for certain aspects of their care.
 And if you don’t have the knowledge or experience to understand the full value of your claim, it’s all too easy to walk away with less than your child deserves.
 That’s why it’s always a good idea to seek help from a seasoned child injury lawyer.

 At Deering Hedrick, our talented lawyers are ready to handle every aspect of your child’s injury case, no matter how complex.
 Our principal attorney, Mike Deering, is a skilled litigator who isn’t afraid to stand up to big corporations and advocate aggressively for his clients.
 Attorney Chris Todd Hedrick also has years of experience championing the rights of children and families who are facing tough challenges.
 Together, our gifted attorneys will stop at nothing to ensure you and your child get the resources you need for a better tomorrow.

 Contact a Child Injury Attorney in Virginia Beach

 If your child has suffered a serious injury in a Virginia Beach accident, don’t hesitate to reach out to Deering Hedrick.
-Our compassionate and attentive team can evaluate your case and help you through your next steps during a free consultation session.
+Our compassionate and attentive team can evaluate your case and help you through your next steps during a consultation session.